This blog may contain affiliate links. Read our disclosure policy for more info.

 7. Take a Mexican cooking class

-Enjoying Mexican food is amazing but the thing I hate most is going home with only the distant memory of those amazing flavors!
+Enjoying Mexican food is amazing, but the thing I hate most is going home with only the distant memory of those incredible flavors!
 Luckily, Puebla is the perfect place in Mexico to join a cooking class so you can cook this food for yourself when you get home!

 The tours are in-depth and very interesting.
 In my opinion, you must do at least one cooking class in Mexico to truly enjoy the culture!
-You can book a Mexican cooking class in advance online to avoid missing out and ensure you get a quality experience.
+You can book this Authentic Pueblan cooking class in advance online to avoid missing out and ensure you get a quality experience.

 8. Wander the El Parian Market

 I’ll be honest, I’m not much of a “gift shopper”.
-But, that is mainly because I travel full-time and if I picked something up in every place I visited I’d have no room for the most basic essentials in my bag…like clothes!
-With that said, this small gift market is perfect for those wanting to bring home local Mexican arts and crafts.
+But, that is mainly because I travel full-time and if I picked something up in every place I visited then I’d have no room for the most basic essentials in my bag…like clothes!
+With that said, this small market in Puebla is perfect for those wanting to bring home local Mexican arts and crafts.

-It’s filled with fixed priced items that are very cheap and beautiful!
-Even despite my lack of room in our bags, Bailey still managed to buy a new handbag that I actually really loved!
+El Parian Market is filled with fixed-priced items that are very cheap and beautiful!
+Even despite the lack of room in our bags, Bailey still managed to buy a new handbag that she loves.